Creating the form

 Now it’s time to add the snippet to our site.

-If you need any help in how and where to add snippets to your site, please review this tutorial.
+If you need any assistance on how and where to add snippets to your site, please check out this tutorial.

 Action Reference: wpforms_wp_footer_end